dogmaticcentral/progesterone/README.md

 # Progesterone

-This is a set of scritps that try to answer the question: is it possible that a gene A is under control of transcription  factor B, given currently available experimental evidence.
+This is a set of scripts that try to answer the question: is it possible that a gene A is under control of transcription  factor B, given currently available experimental evidence.
 Response to progesterone and estrogen was the original topic.